cloverbloom/knowledge-base/systems.md

 	2. **Health** is second priority - focuses the body and mind (**Health Tracker**)

 	3. **Tasks** are third priority - give yourself energy then focus that energy into a plan

-	* Anything accomplished was prioritized; anything not accomplished was not a priority.
+* Anything accomplished was prioritized; anything not accomplished was not a priority

-	* Prioritize difficult tasks over busy work to improve efficiency and effectiveness.
+* Prioritize difficult tasks over busy work to improve efficiency and effectiveness

 ### [Adjusting your 12-Week Plan]
 *****